vrechson/sautdoux/README.md

 ## Instalation
-In order to install this game properly just open a MS-Windows in the game correspondent directory and type:
+In order to install this game properly just open a MS-Windows in the game correspondent directory and click at *installer.bat*
-**> installer.bat sautdoux**

 ## Notes
 This game works better using 120x30 dimension in windows console.